ldtags/Connect_Four/README.md

   - Run *npm install* to install the dependencies
   - Run *npm start* to start the application
   - Go to localhost:3000 in your preferred browser

-  - Voila!
+Voila!
 Time to play some Connect Four!
 All games and data are stored relative to the session, which restarts on refresh, so be careful.

-If any issues are found, please make sure to report them!
+If any issues are found, please make sure to report them.